PACHAKUTlQ/FoolsGPP/README.md

 1. Only install this on April 1st or with the user's consent!
 2. While this prank is completely harmless and reversible, we take no responsibility if:
-   - Your friends hunts you down for pranking them
+   - Your friends hunt you down for pranking them
    - Your friends use this project back against you
    - Anything stupid that you deserve
-3. The prank only affects error messages - all compilation results remain 100% accurate
+3. The prank only affects error messages - all compilation results remain 99% accurate.
+What is the remaining 1%?
+Well, you will know it by then. :smiling_imp: